 - Tomato: One diced Roma tomato is all you need.

-- Tomato paste: This adds more tomato flavor as well as that beautiful orange red color that is so distinct in Mexican rice.
+- Tomato paste: This adds more tomato flavor as well as that beautiful orange-red color that is so distinct in Mexican rice.
 There are other variations that use tomato sauce or tomato bouillon instead.
-My mom always used tomato paste so that’s what I’m using today.
+My mom always used tomato paste, so that’s what I’m using today.

 - Broth: I like using vegetable or chicken broth instead of water for even more flavor.
 But if you don’t have broth in the pantry, water will work in a pinch.

 - Peas: I like adding frozen peas at the end and fluffing them into the rice so they keep their beautiful vibrant color.
-You could also add in frozen corn, carrots, or green beans for extra veggies.
+You could also add frozen corn, carrots, or green beans for extra veggies.

 - Salt: Added during the cooking process, and you can always add more once it’s done if you think it needs more.

-How to make Mexican rice
+How to Make Mexican Rice

-2. Add onion and tomato: Stir in the onion, tomato, garlic, and salt, and cook for 30 more seconds.
+Add onion and tomato: Stir in the onion, tomato, garlic, and salt, and cook for 30 more seconds.

-3. Add broth and tomato paste: Stir in the broth and tomato paste.
+Add broth and tomato paste: Stir in the broth and tomato paste.
 Continue mixing until the tomato paste has completely dissolved.

-4. Cook: Bring the rice to a boil, reduce the heat to low, cover, and simmer for 20 minutes.
+Cook: Bring the rice to a boil, reduce the heat to low, cover, and simmer for 20 minutes.
 Then uncover and let it sit for 5 minutes without touching it.

-5. Add peas: Add the frozen peas and gently fluff them into the rice with a fork.
+Add peas: Add the frozen peas and gently fluff them into the rice with a fork.
 The peas will thaw and warm up with the heat of the rice.

 Frequently Asked Questions

 Spanish rice is typically yellow and gets its color from saffron, whereas Mexican rice is more orange and red and gets its color from tomatoes (either tomato sauce, tomato paste, or tomato bouillon).
-Spanish rice is also a bit more firm whereas Mexican rice is softer and almost melts in your mouth.
+Spanish rice is also a bit firmer, whereas Mexican rice is softer and almost melts in your mouth.

 Mushy rice is typically a result of absorbing too much water and overcooking.
 If your rice always turns out mushy, try adding a little less water or liquid next time.